Forwarding (object-oriented programming)

 In object-oriented programming, forwarding means that using a member of an object (either a property or a method) results in actually using the corresponding member of a different object: the use is forwarded to another object.
 Forwarding is used in a number of design patterns, where some members are forwarded to another object, while others are handled by the directly used object.
 The forwarding object is frequently called a wrapper object, and explicit forwarding members are called wrapper functions.

 Delegation

 Forwarding is often confused with delegation; formally, they are complementary concepts.
-In both cases, there are two objects, and the first (sending, wrapper) object uses the second (receiving, wrappee) object, for example to call a method.
+In both cases, there are two objects, and the first (sending, wrapper) object uses the second (receiving, wrapped) object, for example to call a method.
 They differ in what self refers to on the receiving object (formally, in the evaluation environment of the method on the receiving object): in delegation it refers to the sending object, while in forwarding it refers to the receiving object.
 Note that self is often used implicitly as part of dynamic dispatch (method resolution: which function a method name refers to).

 For example, given the following code: